microtrain/bootcamp/02-ProgrammingBasics/01-BashScriptingBasics.md

 ````
 # Disable a vhost configuration
-sudo a2dissite default-ssl
+sudo a2dissite *
 sudo service apache2 restart

 # Enable a vhost configuration
-sudo a2ensite default-ssl
+sudo a2ensite *
 sudo service apache2 restart
 ````

 Now we want to make sure the file is executable by adding the executable flag.

 ````
-sudo chmod +x /var/www/mtbc/exercises/bash/exercise-1.sh
+sudo chmod +x ~/restart_apache/re.sh
 ````

 We can test this by simply typing the full path into a CLI or by navigating to the parent directory and entering the file name

 ````
-/var/www/mtbc/exercises/bash/re.sh

-cd /var/www/mtbc/exercises/bash && ./re.sh

-cd /var/www/mtbc/exercises/bash
+cd ~/restart_apache/re.sh
+sudo cp re.sh /etc/apache2/sites-available/re.sh
 ./re.sh
 ````

 Regardless of the way you choose to execute the file you will likely be prompted for a password (on the first run).
 If all is good you will see something like the following.
-If you do not get any warnings or error messages then the configuration has been reloaded.
+If you do not get any warnings or error messages (other than *ERROR: Site re.sh does not exist!*) then the configuration has been reloaded.

 ````
 Site default-ssl disabled.
 To activate the new configuration, you need to run:
   service apache2 reload
+  Enabling site 000-default.
   Enabling site default-ssl.
+  ERROR: Site re.sh does not exist!
 To activate the new configuration, you need to run:
   service apache2 reload
 ````

-Commit your changes to _bash/ex_.
-Your commit message should be something like _Proof of concept_ or _Base implementation_.

 ## Arguments and conditionals.